rdcoletta/genomic_prediction_svs/notes/gs_simulation.md

 The USDA project contains 525 RILs generated from 7 inbred parents (B73, PHJ40, PHG39, PHG47, PH207, PHG35, LH82), which are all ex-PVPs.
 In addition, 400 F1 hybrids were generated from a partial diallel cross of those RILs.

 There is genotypic information (22k SNP chip) for all inbred parents and their RILs.
-The dataset was provided by Martin Boh from a shared folder on DropBox ("03_DispensibleGenome/EMAMP_SNP_2018").
+The dataset was provided by Martin Bohn from a shared folder on DropBox ("03_DispensibleGenome/EMAMP_SNP_2018").
 The `.zip` files were dowloaded and decompressed on May 28, 2019.
 They were saved on my local directory: `data/SNP_chip/`.

 ```
 Final_22kSNPs_DAS_UIUC_ParentalGenotypeData_122318.csv